Gag orders on unfavorable press in El Salvador

 In solidarity with El Salvador and to thwart the attempted coverup, Avelar's article has subsequently been reposted by websites around the world, making it impossible for the story to be squelched.

 The gag order was definitely one-sided, since police and prosecutors have been sharing information and "spin" with the public for weeks.
-For example, this tweet from the the officials PNC twitter account with the words of its director Mauricio Arriaza Chicas, that the murders in the case dated back more than a decade ago:
+For example, this tweet from the official PNC twitter account with the words of its director Mauricio Arriaza Chicas, that the murders in the case dated back more than a decade ago:

 “El caso de Chalchuapa es un caso que lamentablemente data desde el 2009, con cadáveres de personas que fueron asesinadas hace más de una década, pusimos al hechor y sus colaboradores ante la justicia”, @Director_PNC. pic.twitter.com/CIVwPprGVJ— PNC El Salvador (@PNCSV) June 7, 2021